sureshkumara88/BitcoinBackendSystem/Readme.md

 ## Getting Started

+This project is created by using Core Java with Spring framework in Maven.
+This allows you to do below mentioned items,

 ● Allowing users to see the bitcoin price movement for last week, last month, last year or any custom date.